splunk/addonfactory-ucc-generator/docs/entity/validators.md

 No parameters are needed.

-Internally, it checks the IPV4 address using this [regex](https://github.com/splunk/addonfactory-ucc-base-ui/blob/main/src/main/webapp/constants/preDefinedRegex.js).
+Internally, it checks the IPV4 address using this [regex](https://github.com/splunk/addonfactory-ucc-generator/blob/main/ui/src/main/webapp/constants/preDefinedRegex.ts).

 ### Date

 No parameters are needed.

-It is validated whether or not the field's value is a date in [ISO 8601](https://www.w3.org/TR/1998/NOTE-datetime-19980827) format.
+It is validated whether the field's value is a date in [ISO 8601](https://www.w3.org/TR/1998/NOTE-datetime-19980827) format.
 It is using the regex from [moment.js](https://github.com/moment/moment/blob/2.17.1/moment.js#L1980).